 Arginase deficiency has been estimated to occur in approximately 1 in 300,000-1,000,000 births.

-Arginase deficiency is the least common of all the disorders of the urea cycle.
+Arginase deficiency is among the least common of all the disorders of the urea cycle.
 The estimated frequency of urea cycle disorders collectively is one in 30,000.
 However, because urea cycle disorders like arginase deficiency often go unrecognized, these disorders are under-diagnosed, making it difficult to determine the true frequency of urea cycle disorders in the general population.
+This is likely to change now that arginase deficiency can be diagnosed by newborn screening.

 Most affected infants are now identified at birth through newborn screening.
 Arginase enzyme activity is usually not detectable in red blood cells from affected individuals.
 Molecular genetic testing is available to confirm the diagnosis.
 If two mutations are not found, red blood cell enzyme testing is used to confirm the diagnosis.